MisterOla/W3SCHOOLS-HTML-NOTES/README.md

 ```
 <tagname style="property:value;">
 ```
-*where The property is a CSS property and value is a CSS value.
+* Where The property is a CSS property and value is a CSS value.

-*Background color: Defines the background color for an HTML element
+* Background color: Defines the background color for an HTML element
 ```
 <body style="background-color:powderblue;">
 ```
-*Set background color for two different elements:
+* Set background color for two different elements:
 ```
 <h1 style="background-color:powderblue;">This is a heading</h1>
 <p style="background-color:tomato;">This is a paragraph.</p>